Antihistamines are chemical compounds that provide relief from allergy, cold and flu symptoms.

 There are currently three generations of antihistamines in use in scores of over-the-counter medications.
 Each successive generation provides more focused relief and produces fewer and less severe side effects.

 That said, the number and variety of antihistamine-based products can be intimidating.
-To make your search a bit easier, we trained a critical eye on the market and determined that the following are the best antihistamines of 2021.
+To make your search a bit easier, we trained a critical eye on the market and determined that the following are the best antihistamines updated for 2023.

 1. Xyzal Allergy